Antifragile: Summary Review & Takeaways

 What are examples of antifragile systems?

-An example of an antifragile system is the human body.
-It benefits from stressors like exercise and becomes stronger under a certain level of pressure.
+1. The human body.
+When we expose ourselves to physical stress through exercise, our muscles become stronger and more resilient.
+Our body benefits from stressors like exercise and becomes stronger under a certain level of pressure.
 Particularly, bones can be thought of as being fragile because they break when faced with too much pressure.
 However, muscles are antifragile because they can grow stronger when faced with some pressure.

 Is Bitcoin Antifragile?

 Antifragility is defined as "a quality that makes something better able to cope with shocks, stresses, or disruptions."
 In other words, antifragile systems are those that improve with stressors instead of being broken by them.

 Bitcoin, as a decentralized digital currency, has some characteristics that might make it considered antifragile.
 For example, because it is not tied to any particular country or government, it is not vulnerable to the same types of political or economic turmoil that traditional currencies may be subject to.
 In addition, the decentralized nature of the Bitcoin network makes it resistant to censorship and tampering, as there is no central authority that controls it.

 It has been argued that bitcoin may be considered antifragile because it has survived many speculative attacks from hackers and governments, including one high profile attack from China which caused its price to briefly drop 50%.
 It also survived Mt Gox bankruptcy in 2014.
 Bitcoin has gone through many shocks, but it is still standing strong, growing its popularity globally, and getting more secure.
 Bitcoin's survival, adaptability and development make the case for it being an antifragile system.